Asymptotic theory for the detection of mixing in anomalous diffusion: Main results

-In the strongly superdiffusive regime $3/2 < \alpha < 2$, Theorem \ref{t:E(n)dist} reveals that using traditional, Gaussian-inspired procedures such as \eqref{e:chi-2_type_statistic} potentially leads to significant inaccuracy (cf.\ \cite{zhang:crizer:schoenfisch:hill:didier:2018}, Section 4.1, on related issues involving the $\MSD$).
+In the strongly superdiffusive regime $3/2 < \alpha < 2$, Theorem \ref{t:E(n)dist} reveals that using traditional, Gaussian-inspired procedures such as \eqref{e:R_eta} potentially leads to significant inaccuracy (cf.\ \cite{zhang:crizer:schoenfisch:hill:didier:2018}, Section 4.1, on related issues involving the $\MSD$).
+In fact, on one hand, for $3/2 < \alpha < 2$ the term $\mathfrak{R} \widehat{E}_N(n)$ displays the unconventional convergence rate $\frac{(N+1)^{2-\alpha}}{L(N+1)}$ (instead of the standard rate $\sqrt{N+1}$).
+This leads to arbitrarily large error margins, since, by \eqref{e:weak_limit_Re_E-hat_N(n)_3/2<alpha<2},

+On the other hand, the asymptotic distribution of $\mathfrak{R} \widehat{E}_N(n)$ is of Hermite type.
 In fact, partly due to their complexity, the use of Hermite-type distributions in modeling is still an active topic of research in the Probability and Statistics literature (e.g., \cite{bardet:tudor:2014,bai:taqqu:2018}).

 In general, an interesting and natural idea is to start from the random vector \eqref{e:vector_EN(n)}, based on multiple values $n_1,\hdots,n_j$, as to arrive at a testing procedure with greater power -- namely, the ability to reject the null hypothesis \eqref{e:H0} when it is false.
 Nevertheless, this further involves carefully handling the correlations appearing in the asymptotic distribution of \eqref{e:vector_EN(n)}.